Azure/AppService/_posts/2023-03-03-App-service-environment-v3-pricing.md

 |         |         |         |         |I5v2       |32       |128      |
 |         |         |         |         |I6v2       |64       |256      |

-In this scenario, you are currently using an App Service Environment v2 with 1 I2 plan.
+In this scenario, you are using an App Service Environment v2 with 1 I2 plan.
 You require 2 cores and 7 GB RAM.
-You are using pay as you go pricing.
+You are using pay-as-you-go pricing.

 On App Service Environment v2, your monthly cost is: